InformUSTechnologies/IU-Vendor-policy/privacy-policy.md

 InformUS Technologies built the IU Vendor app as a Free app.
 This SERVICE is provided by InformUS Technologies at no cost and is intended for use as is.

-we do not collect any personal information.
+We do not collect any personal information.